HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/index.md

 As you progress through these chapters, you'll transform from someone who understands radio theory to a skilled amateur radio operator ready to make your first contact, help your community, and become part of a global network of communicators.

 The scientific journey of Part 1 was about understanding how radio works.
 The human journey of Part 2 is about showing what amateur radio can do.
-Let's dive in and discover the incredible world that awaits beyond the theory!
+It's now time to discover the incredible world that awaits beyond the theory!